 - Counting for Dollars 2020: This document from the George Washington University Institute of Public Policy provides a detailed list of the programs which receive funding based on census counts, including how much money comes to Illinois for each program.
 (See the Illinois report here.
 Find other state’s reports here.)

-- Census 2020: This article shows why census 2020 is so important for Illinois, The Stakes Couldn’t Be Higher in Illinois
+- Census 2020: Illinois has lost a House of Representatives member every year for over 50 years.
+In 2020, Illinois is slated to lose one or even two more representatives.
+This article shows why census 2020 is so important for Illinois, The Stakes Couldn’t Be Higher in Illinois

 - Mapping Historically Undercounted Communities: This interactive map allows users to search for and identify census tracts in their area that have been historically undercounted.
 It’s a project of CUNY Mapping Service at the Center for Urban Research, CUNY Graduate Center.
-(See map here.)
+(See Census.gov map here) (See simplified map here.)

-Learn how higher education can support a fair and accurate can’t through these events and webinars.
+Learn how higher education can support a fair and accurate count.

 - Issue: People don’t know why it’s so important

 - Develop educational exercises and resources for use in classes.

 - Inform how the census affects them, their families, and their local communities.
 (Information here)